Gabesarch/ICAL/README.md

 ```

 ## Acknowledgements
 This work builds on the existing research and frameworks in each of the respective domains.
-We would like to thank the contributors to the Ego4D, VisualWebArena, and TEACh projects for their invaluable resources and support.
+We would like to thank the contributors to the Ego4D, VisualWebArena, and TEACh projects for their invaluable resources.